-Under this task the Consultant provide for on-call/In-house Project Manager level staff to assist with implementation of proven safety countermeasures and projects/programs addressing critical district safety emphasis areas as assigned by the DPM, such as Bicycle/Pedestrian, Wrong Way Driving, etc. This task may include work elements including Work Program coordination, public information coordination regarding safety projects, and project management of safety projects (including LAP or Design Build Push-Button), and specialized program management technical support.
+Under this task the CONSULTANT provides for on-call/In-house Project Manager level staff to assist with implementation of proven safety countermeasures and projects/programs addressing critical district safety emphasis areas as assigned by the DPM, such as Bicycle/Pedestrian, Wrong Way Driving, etc. This task may include work elements including Work Program coordination, public information coordination regarding safety projects, and project management of safety projects (including LAP or Design Build Push-Button), and specialized program management technical support.
 Payment shall be made at the field rate during the time worked in-house by the staff member.

-In house support - 1day (8 hours)
+■ In-house support - 1 day (8 hours)